 The CEEC Engagement Event at the Lyric in February 2020 provided more than 100 ideas and proposals that we can use to support our work.
-A full report on the outcomes of the CEEC Engagement event shows the wide variety of concerns and how the climate emergency touches every part of our lives.
+A full report on the outcomes of the event can be found here-14 and shows the wide variety of concerns and how the climate emergency touches every part of our lives.